GoogleChrome/developer.chrome.com/site/en/docs/apps/app_frameworks/index.md

 rich client-side features, is no exception.

 Design patterns are important to write maintainable and reusable code.
-A pattern is a reusable solution that can be applied to commonly occurring problems in software design—in our case — writing Chrome Apps.
+A pattern is a reusable solution that can be applied to commonly occurring problems in software design—in our case—writing Chrome Apps.
 We recommend that developers decouple the app into a series of independent components following the MVC pattern.

 In the last few years, a series of JavaScript MVC frameworks have been developed, such as